-It is not possible to stop squirrels from entering a garden.
-Although there are steps that can be taken to reduce the damage they cause.
-Additional information on living with grey squirrels can be downloaded from the RSPCA
+It is not possible to stop squirrels from entering a garden and it is usually necessary to accept their presence or even appreciate their acrobatic antics.
+There are steps that can be taken to reduce the damage they cause.
+Additional information on living with grey squirrels can be downloaded from the RSPCA.

 Netting can give protection to fruits and shrubs when squirrels are showing interest in them.
 Wire netting is best used for permanent structures such as fruit cages, as squirrels can quite easily bite through plastic.